CAP was A VISION FOR ARIZONA

 Arizona knew the importance of water

-In the early 1900s, the seven states that share the Colorado River Basin – Arizona, California, New Mexico, Wyoming, Colorado and Utah – negotiated for shares of its water.
+In the early 1900s, the seven states that share the Colorado River Basin – Arizona, California, Colorado, Nevada, New Mexico, Utah and Wyoming – negotiated for shares of its water.
 Ultimately, the states were divided into the Upper Basin and Lower Basin and each basin was allocated 7.5 million acre-feet (MAF) of water.
 Arizona, Nevada and California comprise the lower basin and receive 2.8 MAF, 300,000 AF and 4.4 MAF respectively.
 One acre-foot equates to a yearly supply for three Arizona families.

 In 1968, President Lyndon B. Johnson signed the Colorado River Basin Project Act, which authorized construction of CAP by the US Department of the Interior’s Bureau of Reclamation.
 The system would provide a way for 1.5 MAF of Arizona’s allotment to be delivered to the most populous areas of the state and reduce the use of groundwater for farming and other activities.
 In 1971, the Central Arizona Water Conservation District (CAWCD) was created to provide Arizona a means to repay the federal government for the reimbursable costs of construction and to manage and operate the physical system.
 CAWCD, commonly referred to as CAP, continues today to strive toward the CAP vision.